Stuffed mussels: Vendors

 Street vendors with small carts are common midye dolma sellers in Turkey.
 Midye dolma street vendors are not common all over Turkey.
-Most street vendors are found in Turkey’s coastal cities including Istanbul, İzmir and Bodrum.
+Most street vendors are found in Turkey's coastal cities including Istanbul, İzmir and Bodrum.
 There are two specific locations in Istanbul which are known for their street food.
 Istikal Caddesi, an avenue in the European side of Istanbul and Eminönü a district near the Galata Bridge.
 Midye Dolma carts are frequently found in those two locations along with vendors of other Turkish street food.
 Unlike Istanbul, there is no one place that is known for street food in Izmir.
 Street food is popular throughout the city and midye dolma vendors are specifically found near the water.
 Vendors typically serve midye dolma late into the night.
 Street vendors typically sell midye dolma at a promotional price.
 In 2022, a commonly used price point is 10 dolmas for 10 liras.

 Restaurants

 Aside from vendors, stuffed mussels are also found in restaurants.
 Both casual and high end restaurants serve midye dolmas.
-It is common for midye dolmas to be served in small establishments alongside kokoreç, another common Turkish street food.
+It is common for midye dolmas to be served in small establishments alongside kokoretsi, another common street food.
 These establishments usually have limited seating options and do not have table cloths or silverware.
 The process is similar to ordering at a vendor.
 One typically goes to the cashier themselves and also brings their food back themselves.
-Midye dolmas are typically served as a meze, a Turkish appetizer, in high end restaurants.
+Midye dolmas are typically served as a meze, in high end restaurants.
 These restaurants are typically seafood restaurants and midye dolmas are followed by a fish course.

 Contamination and pollution

 In a 2020 study that examined the presence of microplastics (MP) in stuffed mussels sold in 5 Turkish cities, it has been reported that 100 grams of stuffed mussels on average contained around 5.8 MP pieces.
 The study also concluded that İstanbul had the highest MP quantity per mussel.

-A study from 2011 reported that approximately 50% of samples of street bought mussels from Ankara were not suitable for consumption in accordance with Turkish Food Codex due to the Salmonella sp. content.
+A study from 2011 reported that approximately 50% of samples of street-bought mussels from Ankara were not suitable for consumption in accordance with Turkish Food Codex due to the Salmonella sp. content.
 The study also found out that 30% of the samples were contaminated with E. coli, 80% with B. cereus, 76.6% with S. aureus and 13.3% with Clostridium perfringens and were not suitable for consumption.
-Another study from 2007 showed that both lemon juice and lemon dressing use caused slight decrease in Salmonella Typhimurium as an immediate inhibitor, and this effect increased by time.
+Another study from 2007 showed that both lemon juice and lemon dressing use caused a slight decrease in Salmonella Typhimurium as an immediate inhibitor, and this effect increased by time.

-In another study published in December 2021 the metal/metalloid levels in stuffed mussels were analyzed.
-The results showed that the levels of Cr, As, and Cd found in stuffed mussel posed a carcinogenic risk for almost all locations and consumer groups, while it was found that Pb did not pose any carcinogenic risk.
+In another study published in December 2021, the metal/metalloid levels in stuffed mussels were analyzed.
+The results showed that the levels of Cr, As, and Cd found in stuffed mussels posed a carcinogenic risk for almost all locations and consumer groups, while it was found that Pb did not pose any carcinogenic risk.